kevalsayar/Escrow2.0/backend/README.md

 ## Configuration

 ### 1. Environment Variables:

 Create a new file named .env in the root of the project.
 Copy the variable names from the example.env file and populate their values in the .env file.

 ## Start server

 ```bash
 $ npm start
 ```

+ Open http://localhost:3000 (or the appropriate port) to view the app in your browser.

+Note: The development server may run on a different port if port 3000 is already in use.
+Check the terminal for the correct URL.

 ## Generate API documentation

 ```bash
 $ npm run gen:doc
 ```